The West won't stop the horrors in Syria even if it could. We simply don't care

 This kind of massacre didn't register enough when it began in 2012.
 I saw nine children's bodies pulled out from one rocketed house, one survivor alive only because she was breastfeeding and protected by her mother's corpse.

-It didn't register in 2013 when the savagery grew so fierce that we saw exasperated Syrians allow al-Qaeda to dominate some areas and a group called ISIS marched into Raqqa.
+It didn't register in 2013 when the savagery grew so fierce that we saw exasperated Syrians allow al Qaeda to dominate some areas and a group called ISIS marched into Raqqa.

-In Homs, Hama, Aleppo's East, even with sarin gas use in Ghouta in 2013 and Khan Sheikhoun in 2017, the crimes are never enough to elicit a serious and committed Western response.
+In Homs, Hama, Aleppo's east, even with sarin gas use in Ghouta in 2013 and Khan Sheikhoun in 2017, the crimes are never enough to elicit a serious and committed Western response.
 So far, Assad has lost an airfield to 59 cruise missiles and finds international banking transactions tricky.
 Nothing else.

 It is distressing to conclude that the repeated discussion of "never again" and bemoaning Western indifference hides the real issue at stake here.
 We simply don't care.
 The Western world will act only if the crucible of Syria generates a horror so extreme its militants threaten our own cities.
 The illusion that our disgrace and outrage may slow the massacre is giving the people of Ghouta false hope.
 The West's efforts are best put to aid in the aftermath.